Graduate Programs - PhD Program

 Candidates for admission to the PhD program must complete an MA in English at this or another university with a standing of A- or better, and must satisfy the Department that they are capable of independent research at an advanced level.
 The program is designed for completion in four years; it may extend, if necessary, to a maximum of six years.

 At first registration, doctoral candidates are assigned an advisor from the graduate faculty of the Department.
-A thesis supervisor and supervisory committee are appointed in Year 2.
+A thesis supervisor and supervisory committee are appointed at the end of Year 1.

-The Ph.D.
-Program Timeline and Policy on Satisfactory Progress should be reviewed by all students in the Ph.D.
-Program (NB: click on the link to download this document).
+The PhD Program Timeline and Policy on Satisfactory Progress should be reviewed by all students in the PhD Program (NB: click on the link to download this document, revised August 2019).

-Ph.D.U. admission is granted only occasionally, and is intended for students with an unusual profile.
-Ph.D.U. admission will be considered in the case of applicants who have been admitted from undergraduate studies to a Ph.D. (or equivalent) in another country.
+PhD U admission is granted only occasionally, and is intended for students with an unusual profile.
+PhD U admission will be considered in the case of applicants who have been admitted from undergraduate studies to a PhD (or equivalent) in another country.
 It may be considered for students who lack the required coursework for entry (eg. have completed/are completing a thesis-based MA or MPhil degree), or who have/will have a very specialized master's degree in English (Genre Studies) or a master's degree related to English (Cultural Studies).
-If in doubt about your eligibility, please contact the Ph.D.
-Associate Director before applying.
-Note that all applications to the MA Program will be reviewed for their suitability for Ph.D.U. admission.
+If in doubt about your eligibility, please contact the PhD Associate Director before applying.

 As of September 2011, Direct Entry students must complete three FCE’s (full course equivalents).
 Students must complete Critical Topographies: Theory and Practice of Contemporary Literary Studies in English in their first year, plus Texts, Theories, and Archives in their second year with a grade of at least B in each course and an overall A- average.
 In second year, they must complete the other regular program requirements listed below.